jw287962/weather_ReactJS/README.md

 ## HOW TO USE:

 1. SEARCH FOR LOCATION (OR ACCEPT LOCATION LOOKUP AND IT WILL GRAB YOUR CURRENT LOCATIONS WEATHER DATA)

+- Search Locations will display real and relevant locations (once user stops typing for 1 second)
+- Click a displayed loation and it will load the data for the location.

 2. CLICK THE WEATHER CARD TO GET INDEPTH DETAILS. click Title to return back to home page

 ## VIA OpenweatherAPI